 The Mechanics of ED

 An erection occurs when blood fills two chambers known as the corpora cavernosa.
-This causes the penis to expand and stiffen, much like a balloon as it is filled with water.
+This causes the penis to expand and stiffen, much like a balloon as it is filled with air.
 The process is triggered by impulses from the brain and genital nerves.
 Anything that blocks these impulses or restricts blood flow to the penis can result in ED.

 Causes of ED: Chronic Disease